Shiyan: History

 Shiyan was first mentioned by its current name in 1484.
 After the establishment of the PRC, Shiyan was part of Yun County (nowadays Yunyang District).

 From the 1930s through the 1950s, Shiyan was heavily impacted by frequent flooding along the Han River.
-In response to these floods, the government established the Danjiangkou Water Conservancy Project in 1958, a project to prevent flooding along the Han River, supply water for irrigation, and to generate hydroelectricity on the river.
+In response to these floods, the government established the Danjiangkou Water Conservancy Project in 1958, a project to prevent flooding along the Han River, supply water for irrigation, and generate hydroelectricity on the river.
 As part of the project, the Danjiangkou Dam was built from 1958 to 1974, creating the Danjiangkou Reservoir.
 As part of this project, the central government had to relocate 382,000 people during the construction period.

 Shiyan was developed as part of the Third Front construction.
 During the 1960s, Mao Zedong and other government officials, fearing upheaval and invasion, sought to establish industry in more remote locations.
 Shiyan, located in a portion of northwest Hubei then known for its poverty, was then a small village comprising a few hundred households.
 In 1967, teams of workers and engineers were first sent to Shiyan to survey sites for automotive plants and factories (Second Automobile Works, predecessor of Dongfeng Motor Corporation).
 In 1969, Shiyan City was established.
 By order of Mao in 1969, truck production in Shiyan commenced.
-Approximately 25,000 construction workers were sent to Shiyan during this time to equip the city with the infrastructure necessary for such project.
+Approximately 25,000 construction workers were sent to Shiyan during this time to equip the city with the infrastructure necessary for such a project.

 In subsequent decades, the city experienced great economic growth due to these facilities, which employed nearly 200,000 workers.
 At one point Shiyan had the second-highest living standard in China, second only to Shenzhen, thanks to the success of Dongfeng trucks.
-From the 1980s to the 1990s, Shiyan many small enterprises founded by former employees of the Second Automobile Works emerged.
+From the 1980s to the 1990s, Shiyan saw many small enterprises founded by former employees of the Second Automobile Works emerged.

 By the early 1990s, Shiyan was increasingly bypassed for new automotive ventures, which were generally located in larger cities with better transport links, although it remained the most prosperous city of Hubei.
 In 2003, Dongfeng Motors relocated its main passenger car plant to Wuhan, resulting in population decline within Shiyan.

 In 2008, work on local portions of the South to North Water Transfer Project, the largest water transfer project in world history, began.
 The project's Middle Route heightened the Danjiangkou Dam and enlarged the Danjiangkou Reservoir to increase water supplies to northern Chinese cities, such as Beijing and Tianjin.
 A new canal in the area to transfer the water north was completed in 2014.
 The central government relocated 317,200 people throughout Henan and Hebei, including many in Danjiangkou, a county-level city in Shiyan, for the creation of this project.